The Best Calf-Strengthening Exercises continued...

 3. Seated Calf Raise.
 You can do this exercise at home or at the gym on a calf exercise machine.
 The exercise works both the gastrocnemius and soleus.

 Starting position: Sit on a firm, sturdy chair with your feet flat on the floor.
 Keep your knees aligned directly over your feet.
 Don't let your knees turn in or out.
-Sit tall on the chair so your spine is upright.
+Lean forward placing hands on thighs near knees pushing down to add resistance.

 Action: Press slowly down into the balls of your feet to raise your heels as high as you can.
 Next, slowly lower your heels.
 Repeat.

 Starting position: Set yourself up in the calf press machine with the balls of your feet on the platform.
 This will let you lower your heels toward the floor.
 Undo the machine's safety latch and release the weight onto your calves.